IgorLadnik/NodeProcessorCommands/README.md

 - deal with local resources (SQL Server and RabbitMQ) not available here, and<br/>
 - for remote commands upload a simple file server is required (it may be found here: https://github.com/IgorLadnik/file-server).<br/>

+To avoid usage of unavailable resources software from <i>simplify</i> branch may be used (although currently it is less advanced, e.g. not yet supports remote commands loading).

 # Known Issues

 <p>